jtdaugherty/brick/README.md

  * Extensible widget-building API
  * User-customizable attribute themes
  * Type-safe, validated input form API (see the `Brick.Forms` module)
- * A filesystem browser for file selection
+ * A filesystem browser for file and directory selection
  * Borders can be configured to automatically connect!

 Brick-Users Discussion